Hillosanation/bcf-checker/README.md

 # Usage
 ## Generate target sequences

-While in sfinder's directory, generate the sequences you want the bcf of, using ``util fig``.
+While in sfinder's directory, generate the sequences you want the bcf of, using ``util fig``, and pipe the output to a file.

 Example: ```java -jar sfinder.jar util seq -hh yes -p 'SS,[LS]!,[TIOJZ]!,*p2' > 'sequence.txt'``` (Powershell)